bitNathan/YourPalate/README.md

 # YourPalate
-_We will insert link to the website here, once we get a stable link._

 ## Project Abstract
 Meal planning and grocery shopping can be time-consuming and overwhelming tasks, particularly for college students.
 To address this, we propose YourPalate.